s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 a good idea to enable writing parallel programs requiring less involvement from the user.
 This way, they can focus on parallel algorithms instead of manual communication.
-In the following chapter, we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis while explaining all the necessary parts of Cloud Haskell's API.
+In the following chapter, we will therefore explore the possibility of a Cloud Haskell based backend for the PArrows DSL, while explaining all the necessary parts of Cloud Haskell's API.
 For easier testing and as this is only meant as a proof of concept, we only work with a local-net Cloud Haskell